bhisaac/5eFP/5eFP-SRD.md

 STR in 5eFP generally represents your ability to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
 STR modifies melee (hand-to-hand) attack rolls and carrying capacity.

+### Damage

+Attacks, effects, or features sometimes deal damage.
+In 5eFP, all damaging attacks, effects, or features deal a minimum of 1 point of damage.
+Particularly damaging attacks, effects, or features may deal 2 or more damage.
+For example, a normal sword deals 1 point of damage, while a magic sword with a +1 bonus deals 2 points of damage on a successful attack.
+Game effects or features allow you to reduce the amount of damage you receive.
+In these situations, calculate your new damage total before you assign any damage.
+You receive 1 wound for each point of damage taken (see _Wounds_ below).

+> 1 point of 5eFP damage is equivalent to 1 to 10 points of d20 fifth edition damage.
+>
+> Attacks that roll a critical success deal double damage.

+### Healing

+All healing effects provide a minimum of 1 point of healing.
+Particularly strong healing may provide 2 or more points of healing.
+For each point of healing, you discard 1 wound (see _Wounds_ below).

 ### Wounds

 5eFP uses wounds instead of tracking health with hitpoints or another method.
+Your character gains a wound whenever an attack, effect, or feature assigns 1 or more points of damage.
+If more than 1 damage is dealt, the character will receive additional wounds equal to the excess damage.
 Wounds are cumulative up to MAX Wounds.

 ### MAX Wounds